Skip to main content

 Once you know your nut, everything gets clearer:

-- Pricing: You can work backward from your nut to set minimum prices
+• You can work backward from your nut to set minimum prices.
+No more guessing whether a project is worth taking.

-- Hiring: You know exactly how much additional revenue a new hire needs to generate
+• Thinking about hiring?
+Now you know exactly how much additional revenue a new hire needs to generate.

-- Slow months: You know how much runway you have in your cash reserves
+• During slow months, your nut tells you how much runway you have in your cash reserves.

-- Growth decisions: You can model how taking on new expenses changes your break-even
+• For growth decisions, you can model how taking on new expenses changes your break-even point before committing.

 Calculate Yours in 2 Minutes

-We built a free Break-Even Calculator that does the math for you.
-Plug in your numbers, and you'll see your daily nut, monthly nut, and how many units or billable hours you need to cover it.
+Our free Break-Even Calculator does the math for you.
+Plug in your numbers and you'll see your daily nut, monthly nut, and how many units or billable hours you need to cover it.
+Takes about two minutes.